Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Proof of Theorem

-\item Consequently, we have $\lim_{x\to c_r^-}W_r(x)=0$ for all $r>r_1$. \end{enumerate} \end{lemma}
+\item Consequently, we have $\lim\limits_{x\to c_r^-}W_r(x)=0$ for all $r>r_1$. \end{enumerate} \end{lemma}

-\begin{proof} We need to show that it is possible for $\Tilde{W}_r(\cdot)$ to across $x$ axis in finite time for large $r$.
+\textbf{Proof.} We need to show that it is possible for $\Tilde{W}_r(\cdot)$ to cross the $x$ axis in finite time for large $r$.
 It is enough to show $\Tilde{W}_r(x)>0$ for some $r$ and some $x$.
 Suppose $\Tilde{W}_r(x)<0$ for all $r>0$ and $x$ in a closed interval $[0, a]$ with $a>0$ small enough.
-Consider \eqref{wr with integral} with $\Tilde{F}$ substituted and after a simple algebraic manipulation, we obtain
+Consider \eqref{wr with integral} with a function extension $\Tilde{F}$ \eqref{Legendre transform in our case C} and after a simple algebraic manipulation, we obtain